 Oh hey!
 A new salted egg yolk dish appears again! #SEYgamestrong If you want more of salted egg yolk dishes, check out our article on 25 Salted Egg Yolk Desserts in Singapore.

-The orange coloured skin really draws your attention but sadly, this does not flow like liu sha bao.
+The orange-coloured skin draws your attention but sadly, this does not flow like liu sha bao.
 The texture is somewhat paste-like, similar to that of a mooncake filling.

 6. Deep Fried Sesame Balls with Molten Chocolate ($6) @ Summer Palace Chinese Restaurant

 Inspired by the molten chocolate lava cake, the deep fried sesame ball is the Chinese version of it.
-Chewy and crunchy on the outside, as you bite into it, the dark chocolate goodness oozes out.
+Chewy and crunchy on the outside, and as you bite into it the dark chocolate goodness oozes out.
 Mmmhhh.

 7. Deep Fried Yam with Strawberry ($4.50 for 3 pieces) – Luk Yu Teahouse & Restaurant

 Who would have thought to combine yam with strawberry?
-Instead of the usual pork filling that most deep-fried yam pastry has, Luk Yu opted for a fruity version, strawberry.
+Instead of the usual pork filling that most deep-fried yam pastry has, Luk Yu opted for a fruity version.
 Anyone who’s Teochew would love yam and without a doubt, this dessert won’t disappoint you.

 8. Smoked Duck & Mango Bun ($4.80 for 3 pieces) – Luk Yu Teahouse & Restaurant

-Smoked duck and mango, sounds weird?
+Smoked duck and mango sounds weird, doesn’t it?
 Thankfully the taste is more appealing than it sounds.
-The sweet and tangy taste of the mango slices complement the salty smoked duck really well.
+The sweet and tangy taste of the mango slices complements the salty smoked duck really well.

 9. Animal Dim Sum @ The Quayside Kitchen

-If the animals from East Ocean can’t satisfy you, head over to Quayside Kitchen for more of the lovable dim sums, from penguins to porcupine, to tortoise and dinosaurs.
-Cuteness overload!
-It’s one of those food you can’t bear to eat them.
+If the animals from East Ocean can’t satisfy you, head over to Quayside Kitchen for more lovable dim sums.
+From penguins to porcupine and tortoise, these pastries are overloaded with cuteness!
+Can you bear to eat them?